All kind of hardware and software Troubleshooting..we provide network solutions..Registered software are available here

 The Challenge of Multiple Tools

-The report found that "using multiple tools that manage Relevant Products/Services and protect applications and data in virtual environments causes major difficulties for data-center managers."
+The report found that "using multiple tools that manage and protect applications and data in virtual environments causes major difficulties for data-center managers."
 It found the effort to be a "large challenge" for 58 percent.

 Dan Lamorena, director of Symantec's Storage and Availability Management Group, said his company expects to see organizations "adopt tools that provide a holistic solution with a consistent set of policies across all environments."
 The keys for data-center managers, he said, are simplification, standardization and treating "all environments the same."